 After initial talks of possibly pushing the next municipal election back to 2021 to avoid just a five-day turnaround following the provincial vote, the province has settled on a solution.

-A two-week gap will now be between both dates instead of just five days, with the provincial election tweaked to Oct.
+A two-week gap will now bridge both dates, with the provincial election tweaked to Oct.
 26, 2020, and municipal and school board votes on Nov.
 9, 2020.

 A further update to the legislation will see that following 2020, on a four-year schedule, future provincial elections will be held the last Monday in October and municipal elections will occur on the second Wednesday in November, unless the date falls on Remembrance Day.